Opinion | The handling of the Texas abortion case is an embarrassment for the federal judiciary

 The court then ruled that a partial challenge to the law could go forward.
 That was Dec.
 10, six weeks ago.
 What has happened since is nothing short of massive resistance, except this time the robes are black.

 Once the case was decided, the court, as is its usual practice, sent the case back to the appeals court.
-The ordinary thing for the appeals court to do would have been to refer it back to the trial level judge, who appeared inclined to put the law on hold while the litigation continued.
+The ordinary thing for the appeals court to do would have been to refer it back to the trial-level judge, who appeared inclined to put the law on hold while the litigation continued.

 Not here.
 The ultraconservative U.S. Court for Appeals for the 5th Circuit, in league with Texas, has managed to ensure further weeks, even months, of delay.

 The diabolical genius of the Texas law is that it forswears enforcement of the six-week abortion ban by state officials and instead outsources that job to private bounty hunters.
-This twist made it difficult for the abortion providers challenging the law to find an appropriate state official to sue in federal court, because under the constitution, the state itself can’t be sued directly.
+This twist made it difficult for the abortion providers challenging the law to find an appropriate state official to sue in federal court, because under the Constitution, the state itself can’t be sued directly.

 The Supreme Court’s December ruling closed off most of those avenues but allowed one potential opening: suits against state medical licensing authorities.
 That wasn’t much because the licensing boards play such a limited role, but it offered at least some hope.